 The Transit Cooperative Research Program (TCRP) plans to award a contract for a study and report.
 Legal research reports sponsored by this project are published in TCRP's Legal Research Digest (LRD) series in electronic format.
 Publications are made available to some libraries and to approximately 4,000 transportation lawyers and officials through the TRB distribution network.

 Facing increasing incidents of natural disasters, transit agencies are forced to address issues of resilience, evacuation, and recovery associated with those disasters.
-These issues are compounded by transit’s prominence in emergency planning, charged with evacuating threatened populations within their service areas as well as those of other agencies under cooperative scenarios.
+These issues are compounded by the important role of transit in emergency planning, including the evacuation of threatened populations within their service areas as well as those of other agencies under cooperative scenarios.
 Agencies must be prepared to execute emergency operations while simultaneously preserving their remaining equipment and infrastructure to facilitate recovery.

 The objectives of this research are to identify and address legal issues related to:

 This research will be conducted in two (2) phases.
-Phase 1 will consist of Task I. At the conclusion of Phase I, TRB will determine whether to proceed with Phase II.
+Phase I will consist of Task 1.
+As the conclusion of Phase I, TRB will make a determination whether to proceed with Phase II.
 Both phases will be pursuant to a firm fixed price agreement.

 Total: 12 months

 Task 1.
 Research plan and detailed report outline.
 The consultant will conduct background research and collect relevant material.
 Based on the initial but complete review of the source material, consultant will propose a detailed report outline.
 The outline should be at least 8 to12 pages, include a proposed survey if one is to be used, and contain sufficient detail to inform the TCRP project panel of what a 75- to 100-page report will contain.
 This outline should also contain the estimated pagination for each proposed section and/or subsection.
 This material will be submitted to TCRP for consideration and approval.